Director of Research at

 ERC Advanced Grant ProofCert

-My research covers the following topics in Computational
+I do research on the following topics in Computational Logic.

 Classical, intuitionistic, and linear logics; focused